argosopentech/WolfEdit/README.md

 FakeVim is included in the source of this repository: https://github.com/argosopentech/WolfEdit/tree/main/third_party/FakeVim

-Vim emulation in QTextEdit, QPlainTextEdit and similar Qt widgets
+FakeVim is used for Vim emulation in QTextEdit, QPlainTextEdit and similar Qt widgets

+# Contributing
+Contributuions (pull requests, forks, bug reports, and more) are welcome!